AsharKamal98/QuantumAnnealing/README.md

-# Quantum annealer
+# Quantum Annealer
 C++ script (and Python) for simulating a qauntum annealer coupled to a thermal bath.
 Used to investigate thermal effects in quantum computations.

-### BEFORE RUNNING
+### Requisits
-Before running, make sure you have the following libraries installed
+Make sure you have the following libraries installed
 	- Eigen
 	- boost
 	- Progressbar (optional)